-B-2: Individual Cost Limit (2 of 2)

-Individuals may apply for the NC TBI waiver by contacting the PIHP Access Center in the Alliance catchment area.
-The intake/screening process is intended to be the preliminary determination of an individual's potential eligibility for services based on the eligibility criteria and need for waiver services.
-The screening process consists of a comprehensive clinical review including the administration of the TBI Level of Care Form, and the NC TBI Waiver Risk/Support Needs Assessment to determine whether the waiver can meet the individual's needs.
-If health and/or safety risks are identified the PIHP clinical director (MD, DO, or PhD) will review the assessments and make a determination as to whether the individual's needs can be met by the waiver \$135,000 Written notice of the outcome of this assessment will be provided to the individual.
-If an individual is terminated from the waiver, the PIHP sends a written notice explaining the reason for the adverse action, instructions on how to access a fair hearing, the time frame for making the request, information on the continuation of services during the appeal (if applicable) and contact information for questions and concerns.
-If entrance to the waiver is denied, the person must be given formal written notice of the denial and information about how to request a Fair Hearing to appeal the denial of entrance to the waiver.
+Application for 1915(c) HCBS Waiver: NC.1326.R00.00 - May 01, 2018 Page 29 of 252 Appendix B: Participant Access and Eligibility B-2: Individual Cost Limit (2 of 2) b.
+Method of Implementation of the Individual Cost Limit.
+When an individual cost limit is specify the procedures that are followed to determine in advance of waiver entrance that the ind can be assured within the cost limit: Individuals may apply for the NC TBI waiver by contacting the PIHP Access Center in the Alli intake/screening process is intended to be the preliminary determination of an individual's pote services based on the eligibility criteria and need for waiver services.
+The screening process co-clinical review including the administration of the TBI Level of Care Form, and the NC TBI W Assessment to determine whether the waiver can meet the individual's needs.
+If health and/or state PIHP clinical director (MD, DO, or PhD) will review the assessments and make a determinal individual's needs can be met by the waiver \$135,000 Written notice of the outcome of this asset to the individual.
+If an individual is terminated from the waiver, the PIHP sends a written notice the adverse action, instructions on how to access a fair hearing, the time frame for making the recontinuation of services during the appeal (if applicable) and contact information for questions to the waiver is denied, the person must be given formal written notice of the denial and inform a Fair Hearing to appeal the denial of entrance to the waiver. ential eligibility for onsists of a comprehensive faiver Risk/Support Needs safety risks are identified ation as to whether the sessment will be provided the explaining the reason for request, information on the and concerns.
+If entrance c.

-c.
 Participant Safeguards.
-When the state specifies an individual cost limit in Item B-2-a and there is a change in the participant's condition or circumstances post-entrance to the waiver that requires the provision of services in an amount that exceeds the cost limit in order to assure the participant's health and welfare, the state has established the following safeguards to avoid an adverse impact on the participant (check each that applies):

-The participant is referred to another waiver that can accommodate the individual's needs.
+When the state specifies an individual cost limit in Item B-2-a and the participant's condition or circumstances post-entrance to the waiver that requires the provision of that exceeds the cost limit in order to assure the participant's health and welfare, the state has est safeguards to avoid an adverse impact on the participant (check each that applies): of services in an amount The participant is referred to another waiver that can accommodate the individual's needs.
 Additional services in excess of the individual cost limit may be authorized.

-Specify the procedures for authorizing additional services, including the amount that may be authorized:
+Specify the procedures for authorizing additional services, including the amount that may be oe authorized: Other safeguard(s) Specify: